You are reading the 2025/26 Academic Calendar. The 2024/25 version remains in effect until August 31, 2025 and is available here.

 92. COMM_V 443 (3) Service Operations

 This primarily case-based course will cover service operations in general (50%), health care operations (25%), and revenue management (25%).
 Applications of queuing models will be included in both services in general and healthcare.
-Prerequisite: COMM 204.
+Prerequisite: COMM_V 204.
 This course is not eligible for Credit/D/Fail grading.

 93. COMM_V 444 (3) Air Transportation